AØKK08407U Advanced Empirical Finance: Topics and Data Science (F)

 Gæste- og enkelfagsstuderende: Tilmelding via Uddannelse i Økonomi.

 - Type of assessment

 - Portfolio, 48 hoursThe exam is a written assignment consisting of two parts:

 • Part 1: The first part is based on one of the mandatory assignments worked on during the course.
 The student can use the peer feedback received during the course to improve this assignment.
 This can be done before the exam period begins.
 The repeat assignment is chosen at random and reveals with the release of the exam.

 • Part 2: The second part is a new assignment given in English

 • The assignments can be written individually or by groups of maximum three students.

-• The plagiarism rules must be complied and please be aware of the rules for co-written assignments.
+• The plagiarism rules and the rules for co-written assignments must be complied.

 - Exam registration requirements